WaryCoconut/Phos/README.md

 # Phos

+OpenSource game inspired by the game Pax Historia

 AI-powered geopolitical narrative simulation.
 Play as a nation, make political decisions, engage in real-time diplomacy with other countries through AI agents, and consult your political advisor.

 > Compatible with **[socle.ai](https://socle.ai)** by default (OpenAI-compatible API).
 Works with any OpenAI-compatible endpoint.